UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 # Task Description

 ## Short description
 The participant first sees a fixation cross, then a prime is presented, followed by the test stimulus.
-Particpants are instructed to respond as quickly as possible to make the decision if both strings in the pair are words --or not--,using the keyboard.
+Particpants are instructed to respond as quickly as possible to make the decision if both strings in the pair are words --or not--, using the keyboard.

 - The _prime_ is a string of letters and can be a real word or a nonword.
 - The _'test stimulus'_ is a string of letters and can also be a real word or a nonword.